phantom-node/memory_locker/README.md

 ## Requirements

+OS support for [mlockall()](https://linux.die.net/man/2/mlockall) is required.
+Will work on most Unixes except macOS.
+Windows is not supported.

-This gem requires [ffi gem](https://github.com/ffi/ffi), which needs to be built on install.
+The gem requires [ffi gem](https://github.com/ffi/ffi), which will be automatically downloaded and built during installation.
+The build process requires a compiler and headers.
-In case of build-related issues, make sure you have the compiler installed.
 Refer to gem documentation for instructions.

-Also, an OS supporting [mlockall()](https://linux.die.net/man/2/mlockall) is required.
-Those include most Unixes except macOS.
-Windows is not supported.
+If you use Debian-based system, you can skip building by installing precompiled gem package:

+    $ sudo apt install ruby-ffi

 ## Installation